bytecodealliance/wasmtime/crates/wasmtime/README.md

   efficient instantiation, low-overhead transitions between the embedder and wasm, and scalability of concurrent instances.

-* **Secure**.
+* **[Secure]**.
 Wasmtime's development is strongly focused on the correctness of its implementation with 24/7 fuzzing donated by [Google's OSS Fuzz], leveraging Rust's API and runtime safety guarantees, careful design of features and APIs through an [RFC process], a [security policy] in place for when things go wrong, and a [release policy] for patching older versions as well.
+We follow best practices for defense-in-depth and known protections and mitigations for issues like Spectre.
+Finally, we're working to push the state-of-the-art by collaborating with academic researchers to formally verify critical parts of Wasmtime and Cranelift.

-* **Configurable**.
-Wastime supports a rich set of APIs and build time configuration to provide many option such as further means of restricting WebAssembly beyond its basic guarantees such as its CPU and Memory consumption.
+* **[Configurable]**.
+Wastime supports a rich set of APIs and build time configuration to provide many options such as further means of restricting WebAssembly beyond its basic guarantees such as its CPU and Memory consumption.
 Wasmtime also runs in tiny environments all the way up to massive servers with many concurrent instances.

-* **WASI**.
+* **[WASI]**.
 Wasmtime supports a rich set of APIs for interacting with the host environment through the [WASI standard](https://wasi.dev).

-* **Standards Compliant**.
+* **[Standards Compliant]**.
 Wasmtime passes the [official WebAssembly test suite](https://github.com/WebAssembly/testsuite), implements the [official C API of wasm](https://github.com/WebAssembly/wasm-c-api), and implements [future proposals to WebAssembly](https://github.com/WebAssembly/proposals) as